 Make sure you get the right size for your visual.
 Unless you do that, you might seem a little unprofessional.
 Or, in some cases, Facebook will not accept your image.

 No matter what you’re trying to promote, your photos must have an outstanding quality.
 By quality, I’m talking about both its characteristics and resolution, and quality of information, conformity to your brand guidelines & identity.

 Now, let’s get to what really matters into this article.
 How can we create images that get a lot of engagement?

 First, you need the right tools.
 And this time I’m not talking about the pen and paper, but about a digital tool that can help you obtain what you need visual wise.
 Bannersnack can lend a helping hand with designing all kinds of visuals for your campaign using our Facebook cover photo maker.

 For this example, let’s say that we manage the page of an interior design business and we want to create an Easter campaign.
 We’re going to use the Facebook Post image, which has 1200 x 900 pixels.
 We’re going to start our design from a blank canvas.
 Of course, you can always use one of the existent templates.

 The first step for our design is finding a suitable image that we can use for our design.
 In this case, since it’s a post about an Easter campaign, I used a photo with some Easter decorations.

-Actionable Tip: Whenever you design visuals for Facebook, try to avoid using blue as a main color in your images.
+Whenever you design visuals for Facebook, try to avoid using blue as the main color in your images.
 Blue is Facebook’s main color so your visual might get lost in the news feeds.

 By the fact that I added the discount code on the image, I raise my chances that someone will like or share the image with their community.